-I’ve spent thousands of dollars on blogging and business tools, courses, and this website.
+Thousands of dollars have been spent by me on blogging and business tools, courses, and this website.

 I’ve gotten so frustrated that I cried because I didn’t see progress with the number of people visiting my website, following me on social media, or joining my email list.

 I’ve sacrificed time with my family.
 Lots of time.
 (I was working while my husband and kids carved pumpkins for Halloween.
 I jumped in at the end to help out, but I didn’t even get pictures like I usually do.)

 I’ve given a lot to my business and haven’t yet gotten much in return.

 Starting a business from scratch is not for the faint of heart.
 I’ve wanted to quit.
 Many times.
 SO many times.

 I’ve even quit, in my head, a number of times, just to feel what it would feel like to unburden myself from all the work I need to do.
 And, scarily, it felt good.